patnox-atomic/value8/README.md

     username: "elon.masker@mailinator.com",
     password: "123456"

+    Note that the system admin (superuser) can perform all actions, the warehouse attendant can only fulfil orders while the retail/store attendant can view products, perform sales, and create orders
+    Note that orders can be manualy created or triggered by the system when reorder levels are reached Note that creating a sale reduces the number of products available

     For Testing:
     Use the provided Postman Script to send API requests to the backend i.e https://value8backend.herokuapp.com/